The Marriage-Go-Round

 The Marriage-Go-Round is a 1958 play written by Leslie Stevens.
 The 1961 film adaptation of the same name, written and produced by Stevens, stars Susan Hayward, James Mason and Julie Newmar, who reprised her role from the play.
+The play follows a happily married academic couple whose life is upended when a bold young Swedish visitor tries to persuade the husband to father her child.